-Southwest Colorado SNAP RELIEF
+Southwest Colorado SNAP emergency response

 Small, independent grocery stores also stand to lose a significant portion of revenue that comes from SNAP benefits.